Well done – you are doing great. Does your inner voice support you enough?

 Do you actually tell yourself that when you wake up?

 When you are making a cup of tea and looking out the window?
 The words we say to ourselves are important.

-During lockdown when outside interests were cut out and stimulation from the media a major distraction it’s was all to easy to forget about your inner thoughts.
+During lockdown when outside interests were cut out and stimulation from the media a major distraction it was all too easy to forget about your inner thoughts.

-How is the time to take by control as these thoughts are the ONLY thing within your control.
+Now is the time to take control as these thoughts are the ONLY thing within your control.
 So, are you controlling them now?

 Monks train for years to silence their inner critic – do you even stop and consider what your inner critic is saying?

-During the lockdown years I worked with a few people on their inner critic – the words and thoughts they had that were constantly negative and self critical.
+During the lockdown years, I worked with a few people on their inner critics – the words and thoughts they had that were constantly negative and self-critical.
 We worked on changing that.

 The first step to a better “inner voice” is awareness.